Extradition

 - Issuing a search notice and sending the information to member states.

-The General Secretariat of Interpol can unilaterally refuse an international search for a person if the crime is of a political, military, religious, racial nature or is related to economic motives.
+The General Secretariat of Interpol can unilaterally refuse an international search for a person if the crime is of a political, military, religioor us, racial nature or is related to economic motives.
 Extradition in such cases is not possible, and information about the search for the person is removed from Interpol’s databases.
-For other serious crimes that threaten national security, an individual can be detained until a decision is made on their extradition to their country of origin, in accordance with the existing extradition treaty.
+For other serious crimes that threaten national security, an individual can be detained until a decision is made on their extradition to their country of origin, according to the existing extradition treaty.

 When someone is wanted internationally, they’re usually detained during border control checks.
 Sometimes, the person might not even know they’re being sought after or that there’s a case against them.
 To check if they’re on the international wanted list, one can look themselves up in Interpol’s public database.
 However, only Red Notices are listed there, which are the ones that allow for extradition.